clover/codelab-remote-pay-cloud/README.md

       option.value = device.id;
       select.add(option);
     }

-    // As Clover continues our commitment to developing new, best of breed hardware,
+    // As Clover continues our commitment to developing new, best-of-breed hardware,
-    // we may release additional hardware products which are also not Cloud Pay Display
+    // we may release additional devices that are not Cloud Pay Display eligible.
-    // eligible.
-As a result, we realize this particular code block is not fully
+    // As a result, we realize this particular code block is not future-proof, and
-    // future-proof, and should be used at your own risk.
+    // should only be used at your own risk.
   });
 })
 .catch(function(error) {